AI agents

 RPA replacement

-Replace brittle, selector-keyed RPA bots with skills that adapt to the page and get cheaper the more they run.
+Replace brittle, selector-keyed RPA bots with skills that adapt to the page — you authorize the run, the agent does the work.

 Internal workflow automation